Blackface: "Darky" iconography

 The darky icon itself – googly-eyed, with inky skin, exaggerated white, pink or red lips, and bright, white teeth – became a common motif in entertainment, children's literature, mechanical banks, and other toys and games of all sorts, cartoons and comic strips, advertisements, jewelry, textiles, postcards, sheet music, food branding and packaging, and other consumer goods.

-In 1895, the Golliwog surfaced in Great Britain, the product of children's book illustrator Florence Kate Upton, who modeled her rag doll character after a minstrel doll from her American childhood.
-"Golly", as he later affectionately came to be called, had a jet-black face, wild, woolly hair, bright, red lips, and sported formal minstrel attire.
-The generic British golliwog later made its way back across the Atlantic as dolls, toy tea sets, ladies' perfume, and in a myriad of other forms.
+In 1895, the American-born British children's book illustrator Florence Kate Upton created the Golliwog character.
+Upton modeled the character's rag doll-like appearance after a minstrel doll from her childhood in the United States.
+"Golly", as he later affectionately came to be called, had a jet-black face, woolly hair, bright red lips, and sported formal minstrel attire.
+The golliwog character quickly became popular in Britain, the US and other English-speaking countries, being used to sell toys, perfume and a variety of other consumer products.
 The word "golliwog" may have given rise to the ethnic slur "wog".

 U.S. cartoons from the 1930s and 1940s often featured characters in blackface gags as well as other racial and ethnic caricatures.
-Blackface was one of the influences in the development of characters such as Mickey Mouse.
-The United Artists 1933 release "Mickey's Mellerdrammer" – the name a corruption of "melodrama" thought to harken back to the earliest minstrel shows – was a film short based on a production of Uncle Tom's Cabin by the Disney characters.
-Mickey, of course, was already black, but the advertising poster for the film shows Mickey with exaggerated, orange lips; bushy, white sidewhiskers; and his now trademark white gloves.
+The United Artists 1933 release Mickey's Mellerdrammer – the name a corruption of "melodrama" thought to harken back to the earliest minstrel shows – was a film short based on a production of Uncle Tom's Cabin by the Disney characters.
+The advertising poster for the film shows Mickey with exaggerated, orange lips; bushy, white sidewhiskers.

 In the U.S., by the 1950s, the NAACP had begun calling attention to such portrayals of African Americans and mounted a campaign to put an end to blackface performances and depictions.
 For decades, darky images had been seen in the branding of everyday products and commodities such as Picaninny Freeze, the Coon Chicken Inn restaurant chain, and Nigger Hair Tobacco.
 With the eventual successes of the modern day Civil rights movement, such blatantly racist branding practices ended in the U.S., and blackface became an American taboo.
+However, blackface-inspired iconography continued to be used in popular media in other parts of the world.